mmuff/Promisces-LogP/README.md

 # Welcome!
-This repository consists of a simple script with Python code to reproduce MLR-QSAR models presented in the publication:
+This repository consists of a simple script with Python code to reproduce MLR-QSPR models presented in the publication:

 "Environmental impact of PFAS: Filling data gaps using theoretical quantum chemistry and QSPR modeling" by Michalina Mudlaff, Anita Sosnowska, Leonid Gorb, Natalia Bulawska and Tomasz Puzyn